temporalio/cli/temporalcli/commandsmd/commands.md

   * Use YourEnvironment, YourNamespace, etc as metasyntactic stand-ins.
   * Commands with subcommands cannot be run on their own.
     Because of this, always use full command examples.
+  * Prefer double quotes to single quotes for sample input
+  * Use long options and flags for examples (`--namespace`), not short options and flags (`-n`).
+* Re-use existing wording and phrases wherever possible.
 * When presenting options use a space rather than equal to set them.
   This is more universally supported and consistent with POSIX guidelines.
   * Yes: `temporal command --namespace YourNamespace`.